-Property Type Description SchemaDefinition string The JSON schema that defines this Redfish Interoperability Profile document and can be used to validate its contents.
-ProfileName string The name of this Redfish Profile.
-ProfileVersion string The version of this Redfish Profile.
-Purpose string A description of the purpose of this Redfish Profile, such as its intended target audience, product segments, etc. ContactInfo string An email address that can be used to provide feedback about this Redfish Profile.
-OwningEntity string The name of the owning entity that defined this Redfish Interoperability Profile.
-RequiredProfiles object A set of Redfish Profiles that serve as a basis for this Profile.
-The requirements set forth in these Profiles are included in this Profile.
+Property Туре Description SchemaDefinition string The JSON schema that defines this Redfish interoperability profile document and can be used to validate its contents.
+ProfileName string The name of this Redfish profile.
+ProfileVersion string The version of this Redfish profile.
+The version shall be represented using a <major>.<minor>.<errata> format.</errata></minor></major> Purpose string A description of the purpose of this Redfish profile, such as its intended target audience, product segments, etc. ContactInfo string An email address that can be used to provide feedback about this Redfish profile.
+OwningEntity string The name of the owning entity that defined this Redfish interoperability profile.